Demographics of San Francisco: European Americans

 As of July 2019, European Americans in San Francisco are 45.2% of the population of San Francisco.
 Non-Hispanic whites are 39.8% of the population.

-History

-White people of European descent, first the Spanish, gradually displaced the native people of the area that would eventually become San Francisco.
+There is a French community in San Francisco.

+There is an Italian community in North Beach.

+There is an Irish community in San Francisco.

 Neighborhoods

 The neighborhoods that have the highest percentage of non-Hispanic white residents are Marina (78.2%), Cow Hollow (76.8%), Parnassus - Ashbury (74.1%), Eureka Valley - Dolores Heights - Castro (73.8%), and Noe Valley (72.0%).

 The neighborhoods with the lowest percentage of non-Hispanic white residents are Visitacion Valley (5.5%) and Silver Terrace (7.0%).

 Education

 White students make up only 12.9% of San Francisco public school students, despite white people constituting 41.6% of the city's population.
 Although this discrepancy is explained somewhat by white residents being older on average than residents of other ethnic groups, the more important reason is that white students are disproportionately likely to be enrolled in private school.
 This is increasingly the case in higher levels of education, with only 8.9% of the public high school population being white.